cswat/fantasy-language-speech-generator/README.md

 * Use regex to validate text parameters
 * Support for proper nouns
 * Add recently translated text into DOM for quick reference
-* Create fantasy languages that auto-populate the existing parameters
 * Save session info when user closes the window
 * Mobile support CSS